anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **Organization Manager Dashboard Panel Refactor (2025-05-28):**
     *   Combined the two main `Paper` components in `src/components/Dashboard/OrganizationManagerDashboardPanel.tsx` into a single `Paper` component.
     *   The `OrgScopedPropertyManagerManagement` component is now rendered within the main `Paper` component, maintaining visual spacing with a `Box` and `marginTop`.
+*   **Admin Organization Manager Assignment Feature (2025-05-28):**
+    *   **Backend Cloud Functions:**
+        *   Updated `signUpWithOrgManagerInvitation.ts`, `addOrganizationToManager.ts`, and `createOrganization.ts` to denormalize and store an `assignedOrganizationIds: string[]` field in the Organization Manager's profile within the root `admins` collection.
+This array mirrors their custom claims.
+        *   Created `assignOrganizationToManagerAdmin.ts`: Callable function for Super Admins to assign an organization to an OM.
+Updates claims, the `admins` profile (`assignedOrganizationIds`), and the OM's profile in the target organization's `users` subcollection.
+Includes admin role verification.
+        *   Created `unassignOrganizationFromManagerAdmin.ts`: Callable function for Super Admins to unassign an organization from an OM.
+Updates claims, the `admins` profile (`assignedOrganizationIds`), and deletes the OM's profile from the unassigned organization's `users` subcollection.
+Includes admin role verification.
+        *   Exported these new functions in `index.ts`.
+        *   Resolved `no-else-return` ESLint issues in the new Cloud Functions.
+    *   **Frontend UI (`src/components/Admin/OrganizationManagerAssignments.tsx`):**
+        *   Created a new component to display a table of Organization Managers.
+        *   Shows managed organizations as deletable MUI Chips (triggers `unassignOrganizationFromManagerAdmin`).
+        *   Provides a button to open a modal for assigning new organizations (triggers `assignOrganizationToManagerAdmin`).
+        *   Integrated this component into the "Organization Managers" tab of `AdminDashboardPanel.tsx`.
+        *   Addressed TypeScript `no-explicit-any` errors using the `isAppError` type guard.
+    *   **Memory Bank Documentation:**
+        *   Updated `systemPatterns.md` to include the `assignedOrganizationIds` field in the `admins` data model, details of the new admin callable functions, and the established error handling pattern (`isAppError`).
+        *   Updated `activeContext.md` with these changes.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)